 As well as a number of large scale employers the area is also home to a vibrant SME base feeding into the commercial, industrial and residential construction supply chains.

 Construction businesses in Darlington provide innovation, creativity and solutions across the globe.
 For them the attraction is very clear - Darlington provides a cost competitive business location with access to a skilled labour market, a wide pool of talent on which to draw and excellent transport connectivity.

 employed in the sector (2012 figures)

-Durham Tees Valley Training Services (DTVTS) is a bespoke training centre offering a wide range of plant and managemment training services to the construction sector.
-Adjacent to Durham Tees Valley Airport, the centre is uniquely placed to support the off-shore indfustry as well as offer high quality plant operator training to the construction industry.
+Durham Tees Valley Training Services (DTVTS) is a bespoke training centre offering a wide range of plant and management training services to the construction sector.
+Adjacent to Durham Tees Valley Airport, the centre is uniquely placed to support the off-shore industry as well as offer high quality plant operator training to the construction industry.